 Goal: Promote adequate rider training and preparation to new and experienced motorcycle riders by qualified instructors at state-approved training centers.
-(Leader: Kip Bickford) Strategy Tasks Performance Measures Timeframe Task Leader Current Status 1A: Provide FRTP with updates and supplemental materials on Florida specific issues for use in training courses Completed Clarification provided by NHTSA team as to what specific issues they identified in FL and what sort of modifications they propose to curriculum and testing.
-Will be providing PSA's (anti-speeding) to FRTP to distribute at schools. to ensure it meets the 1B: Recommend and provide input to policies and procedures for the FRTP to be evaluated on an annual basis and for on-site administrative audits to be conducted at least annually Completed R. Graves FRTP M. Sullivan MSF/CMSP Coalition was provided with Rule 15A-12 for review.
+(Leader: Kip Bickford) Strategy Tasks Performance Measures Timeframe Task Leader Current Status 1A: Provide FRTP with updates and supplemental materials on Florida specific issues for use in training courses Completed E. Peters Clarification provided by NHTSA team as to what specific issues they identified in FL and what sort of modifications they propose to curriculum and testing.
+Will be providing PSA's (anti-speeding) to FRTP to distribute at schools.
+Strategy 1: Conduct oversight of rider training to ensure it meets the needs of Florida's motorcycling environment.
+1B: Recommend and provide input to policies and procedures for the FRTP to be evaluated on an annual basis and for on-site administrative audits to be conducted at least annually Completed R. Graves FRTP M. Sullivan MSF/CMSP Coalition was provided with Rule 15A-12 for review.
 1C: Conduct a study to evaluate the effectiveness of the Rider Training Program Completed C. Lee This continues to be done each year and report distributed annually.
 1D: Increase FRTP staffing levels Completed K. Bickford FRTP is currently fully staffed.
-Strategy 2: Increase the availability of rider training. underserved areas Study counties without training sites and ascertain demand Completed R. Graves All areas are well covered (FRTP currently has 78 schools).
+Strategy 2: Increase the availability of rider training.
+Study counties without training sites and ascertain demand Completed R. Graves All areas are well covered (FRTP currently has 78 schools).
 There is not a county in FL that doesn't have a school within 25-50 miles.
-Lyb.
-Bromote additional tider coach training Addressed by number of new RiderCoaches trained in 2009 Completed K. Bickford Sponsors are now able to set up their own Rider Coach Preps within FRTP guidelines.
+2B: Promote additional rider coach training Addressed by number of new RiderCoaches trained in 2009 Completed K. Bickford Sponsors are now able to set up their own Rider Coach Preps within FRTP guidelines.
 Hope to train 60 RiderCoaches per year.
 FRTP continues to do training as necessary.
 Currently have 600 active rider coaches, with 1400 on the books able to teach.